ozzzozo/UniversalManager/README.md

 252 - Image size must not exceed 2MB! <br>
 253 - Invalid File Type! <br>
 254 - An Unknown Error as occurred! <br>
+255 - You are not in that organization! <br>